-In particular, in the event of a serious incident impacting the lives and safety of our employees, as well as continuity of critical business operations, we will respond under the companywide direction of the Emergency Crisis Management Officer, while moving forward with our consolidated Business Continuity Management (BCM) process established for major crises.
+In particular, in the event of a serious incident impacting the lives and safety of our employees, as well as continuity of critical business operations, we will respond under MCwide direction of the Emergency Crisis Management Officer, while moving forward with our consolidated Business Continuity Management (BCM) process established for major crises.

-All-Hazard Approach on a Consolidated Basis Domestic crises (Natural and other disasters) atural and other (Terrorism, riots) diseases (Cyber terrorism, information leakage, violation (Cyber terrorism, information leakage, violation of laws, defective products, environmental pollution, supply chain Action under usual conditions (prevention and preparation) y Crisis Management H Organizations in Charge (Related Corporate Staff Departments and Action in case of emergency (Office: Corporate Administration Department, Security & Crisis Management Office) Cooperation Business Groups) Serious incidents Consolid ated Business Continui ity Management (BCM)
+All-Hazard Approach on a Consolidated Basis Domestic crises (Natural and other disasters) Overseas crises (Terrorism, riots) New infectious diseases Other crises (Cyber terrorism, information leakage, violation of laws, defective products, environmental pollution, supply chain disruption, etc.) Action under usual conditions (prevention and preparation) y Crisis Management H Organizations in Charge (Related Corporate Staff Departments and Action in case of emergency , (Office: Corporate Administration Department, Security & Crisis Management Office) Cooperation Business Groups) Serious incidents Consolid ated Business Continui ity Management (BCM)

-While companywide action to deal with serious incidents shall be taken under the direction of the Emergency Crisis Management Officer, compliance-related incidents shall be dealt with under the direction of the Chief Compliance Officer.
+^{} While companywide action to deal with serious incidents shall be taken under the direction of the Emergency Crisis Management Officer, compliance-related incidents shall be dealt with under the direction of the Chief Compliance Officer.

-Status of initiatives in normal conditions
+Status of Initiatives in Normal Conditions

-Crisis management
+Crisis Management